Hythem-shaban/hythem-shaban/README.md

 <h3 align="center">Digital Design and Verification Engineer</h3>

-- I’m currently working at as a Part-Time Teaching Assistant at **Alamien International University**
+- I’m currently working as a Part-Time Teaching Assistant at **Alamien International University**

 - All of my projects are available at [/hythem-shaban](https://github.com/hythem-shaban)